There are only eight developed hiking trails in Badlands National Park but the entire 244,000 acres of the park are open to hikers.

 Trail Difficulty: Easy

-Starting Point: 5 miles northwest of Ben Reifel Visitor Center
+Starting Point: 5 miles northwest of Ben Reifel Visitor Center on the Badlands Loop Road

 The Fossil Exhibit Trail is a quick loop past replicas of fossils discovered in the Badlands.
-I really felt this is a great trail and easy access for people to get closeup and personal with the Badlands.
+I really felt this was a great trail and easy access for people to get closeup and personal with the Badlands.

 Castle Trail